 - Here, you can drag files and folders as well as untick apps that you don’t want Spotlight to index into the list of locations.

-If you're still trying to fix a slow Mac, you might want to consider turning off FileVault encryption for a speed booster.
+If you're still trying to make your Mac run faster, you might want to consider turning off FileVault encryption for a speed booster.
 This security feature can sometimes slow down your Mac's performance, but disabling FileVault may help improve your Mac’s speed, allowing your device to operate smoothly.

 To turn off FileVault encryption on your Mac, follow these steps: